 Yeah.
 You can.
 People like choosing.
 But then what?
 Doing something just because you can makes no sense.
 But you can create a poll and then use those results for action — say, choosing which charity to donate to, choosing an image for the next blog post, voting on a product to launch.
 Then it makes sense.

 Then, follow up.
 Embed the tweet and the results in a blog post.
 Use it in a Presentation.
 My friend Glenn Zucman did this before his Women Who WP presentation.

 Asking a dumb question just to ask is annoying — at best.

 Call To Actions, AB Testing Headlines, Influencer Reach, and Twitter Ads

-A call to action (CTA) is a ask.
+A call to action (CTA) is an ask.
 Mix them up.
 Try different things.
 Every tweet shouldn’t have one.
 But for sure if you are linking to your web property, you should have an ask.
 The CTA should also be in your meta description if you’re sharing a blog post.

 “You’re probably already using CTAs asking users to share your posts, which is great.
 But this isn’t the only CTA that you should be using on your Twitter profile.”
 Neil Patel

 AB Testing is always a good idea.
-You can use a plugin to do that, or you can write a few variety of tweets.
+You can use a plugin to do that, or you can write a few varieties of tweets.
 It’s up to you.
 But make sure the headline isn’t too spammy.
 Write for your audience.

 “Testing headlines on Twitter is a great idea because the visual elements aren’t as prominent on as they are with a platform like Facebook.”
 Neil Patel